puppetlabs/puppet/api/docs/http_certificate_request.md

 ### Supported HTTP Methods

 The default configuration only allows requests that result in a Find and a Save.
-You need to modify auth.conf in order to allow clients to use Search and Destroy actions.
+You need to modify Puppet Server's `auth.conf` in order to allow clients to use Search and Destroy actions.
 It is not recommended that you change the default settings.

 GET, PUT, DELETE